 Level 6 Diploma in Dance Pedagogy

-Applications for the January 2014 intake on the Level 6 Diploma in Dance Pedagogy are now open.
-So get started now!
+Applications for the January 2014 intake on the Level 6 Diploma in Dance Pedagogy are now closed.

-For all application details, email the Education & Training Department at email@example.com now
+For further information and details of course fees, please email the Education & Training Department at email@example.com now!

 The Level 6 Diploma in Dance Pedagogy is a vocational dance teaching qualification regulated at Level 6 of the Qualifications and Credit Framework (QCF) that builds on previous training, knowledge and experience to develop and refine teaching skills within the context of a chosen dance genre.
 Geared towards experienced dance teachers and professional dancers looking to move into a teaching career, the programme gives candidates the opportunity to refine their transferrable skills and enable progression within employment and between sectors.